 The option to remain together for the next game or to split up is the choice of the winning players, provided that both players are eligible to play another game.

-Players are encouraged not to play exclusively on the Challenge Courts.
+Players are strongly encouraged not to play exclusively on the Challenge Courts.
 Our more advanced players should consider themselves ambassadors of the sport, and as such, are encouraged to play some games on the Open Play courts and to use those games to mix with other players and to practice aspects of their soft game.

 Locking the Storage Bin